y3pat/Exploration-into-Recipes-and-Ratings-Dataset/README.md

 After performing a permutation test using this as the statistic, I found a p-value of 0.095.
 This means that we fail to reject the null with a significance of 0.05.
 This also means that the test is statistically insignificant.

+## Framing a Prediction Problem

+Another amazing part of datascience is that we can use feature engineering to transform columns in order to create accurate predictions on other columns.
+I chose to perform feature engineering to predict the rating column of the dataset.
+The reason I chose rating is because I feel like rating would have the closest connection with other features in the column.
+For example, if the people reviewing would enjoy healthy foods, then they would give foods with low fat and high protein higher ratings.
+By transforming values in other columns through the sklearn modules we can attempt to accurately predict the rating column.
+The metric I will be using to evaluate the model is root mean-squared-error.
+This metric would be better compared to accuracy and other metrics since